raphaelseher/Morpheus/README.md

 You can write your own AttributeMapper by extending `AttributeMapper.java` and initialize Morpheus with your mapper.

 # Contribution
-If you want to contritbute: make your changes and do a pull request.
+If you want to contribute: make your changes and do a pull request.